Darklod/PalmoBot/README.md

 # PalmoBot
-telegram bot propositional logic expressions and more.
+Telegram bot propositional logic expressions and more.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.